totravel/yolov3/README.md

 conda activate v3
 ```

-Download the pretrainded weights from the Release page and place it in the `data/` folder.
+Download the pretrained weights from the Release page and place it in the `data/` folder.

 ```sh
 cd data/